 The basis of the logo mark is the triskelion, a three armed heraldic emblem with roots in Sicilian culture and the Southeastern Ceremonial Complex.
-We desired, and created a mark which was simple and timeless, such as those of mariners like the Dutch East India Company.
-In a bit of theater, the idea was that the logo serves as a stamp or brand by which to stamp exotic, imported treasures.
+We desired, and created, a mark which was simple and timeless, such as those of mariners or traders.
+In a bit of theater, the idea was that the logo serves as a stamp or brand by which to stamp exotic, carefully sourced treasures.
 The final solution wraps the arms of the triskelion into a looped “infinity” to symbolize an endless path of trade and makes note of their primary product, yaupon holly leaves.

 In the creation of retail packaging, we turned again to Sicily for inspiration this time in the form of Sicilian carts.
 These traditional horse drawn carts are adorned with a variety of patterns and colors, checks, and stripes.
 We chose several simple geometric patterns to serve as the basis for the first three flavors, assigning each an individual shape and color to aid in identification.